lsst-dm/dmtn-138/index.rst

 Relatedly, in both the stackvana case and the developer case, there is one important caveat to note by having ``base`` depend on ``scipipe_conda_env``.
-If a product, such as ``qserv`` or sims, wishes to define it's own environment but relies a dependency which relies on ``base``, they will likely need to either remap ``scipipe_conda_env`` with their own environment, or produce their own version of ``scipipe_conda_env`` and rely on version restrictions in their table file on ``scipipe_conda_env``.
+If a product, such as ``qserv`` or sims, wishes to define its environment, but relies a dependency which relies on ``base``, they will likely need to either remap ``scipipe_conda_env`` with their environment, or produce their version of ``scipipe_conda_env`` and rely on version restrictions in their table file on ``scipipe_conda_env``.
 There may be some other solution that hasn't been identified.
 This isn't any different than the current